+Assumption~\ref{assump:discrete_ipm} is imposed to keep the subsequent formulas both spectrally natural and biologically interpretable.
+In particular, the diagonal choice $y_0$ allows us to present the direct-contribution formulas in a transparent form.
+Without this convention, the same arguments remain valid, but the notation becomes more cumbersome because the three auxiliary points in the reference-point construction must be kept distinct.

-\begin{remark}[A biological interpretation of Assumption~\ref{bio-assump1}] \rm This condition is natural in many biological settings, for instance for long-lived organisms with slow growth such as trees, for species whose adult size is essentially fixed (as is often the case in mammals), and for organisms exhibiting strong site fidelity---that is, individuals that remain in the same habitat or patch with little movement. \end{remark}
+\begin{remark}[A biological interpretation of the diagonal reference choice] \rm The normalization at a diagonal reference point is natural in many biological settings, for instance for long-lived organisms with slow growth such as trees, for species whose adult size is essentially fixed (as is often the case in mammals), and for organisms exhibiting strong site fidelity, that is, individuals that remain in the same habitat or patch with little movement. \end{remark}

-Before formulating the eigenvalue problem for \eqref{sipm1}, we introduce a convention regarding the reference points appearing in Theorem~\ref{th1}.
-The representation in Theorem~\ref{th1} involves three auxiliary points, denoted by $y$, $x_0$, and $y_0$, which may be chosen freely as long as the associated reference pair satisfies the condition of Lemma~\ref{lem2}.
+Before formulating the eigenvalue problem for \eqref{sipm1}, we introduce a convention regarding the reference points appearing in Section~\ref{sec:fredholm}.
+The representation of the eigenfunction there involves three auxiliary points, denoted by $y$, $x_0$, and $y_0$, which may be chosen freely as long as the associated reference pair satisfies the assumptions of Corollary~\ref{cor:gamma_normalized_convergence}.
 However, in view of the biological interpretation discussed below, we impose the convention